 A student must complete five certificate courses with a 3.0 GPA or better.
-Courses in this certificate program may be transferred into the MPH program with a grade of "B" or better and upon meeting the department's academic admission requirements.
+Courses in this certificate program may be transferred into the MPH program with a grade of "B" or better and upon meeting the department's academic admission requirements for the MPH program.

 If a student does not have a former health related degree, the student will be required to take Public Health Practice (MPH 6000) before enrolling in another course.
-A student's successful completion of 15 semester credit hours (Exhibit 7) is award the certificate.
+A student's successful completion of 15 semester credit hours (Exhibit 7) results in award the certificate.

 All courses for this certificate are offered via distance education.
-Each class is a part of the standard core curriculum included in the Master of Public Health degree program.
+Certificate program students enroll in same courses as students in MPH program.
 All courses provide the student with an introduction to the fundamental concepts, methods and aspects of public health, primarily used in a rural, public health practice-based setting.
 The courses in sequence are shown in Exhibit 7.

-Exhibit 7.
-Sequence of courses are as follows:
+Exhibit 7 .
+Sequence of courses are as follows: --

-Course Number Course Name (All Distance Education) Credits MPH 6000 Public Health Practice (waived with Permisson) 3 MPH 6011 Introduction to Epidemiology 3 BIOS 7021 Biostatistics for Health Professionals I 3 MPH 6010 Fundamentals of Environmental Health 3 MPH 6013 Behavioral Sciences and Health Education 3 Total Credits 15 SH
+Course Course Name (All Distance Education) Credits Number Number Course Name (All Distance Education) MPH 6000 Public Health Practice (waived with Permisson) 3 MPH 6011 Introduction to Epidemiology 3 BIOS 7021 Biostatistics for Health Professionals I 3 MPH 6010 Fundamentals of Environmental Health 3 MPH 6013 Behavioral Sciences and Health Education 3 Total Credits 15 SH

-4.2 Certificate in Ethnic and Rural Health Disparities
+4.2 Graduate Certificate in Ethnic and Rural Health Disparities (EHRD)